The Muppets (2011 film): Plot

 Walter, born a Muppet and a resident of Smalltown, is a lifelong fan of The Muppet Show.
-His brother Gary intends to take his long-term girlfriend Mary on a vacation to Los Angeles.
+His human brother Gary intends to take his long-term girlfriend Mary on a vacation to Los Angeles.
 Mary wants Gary to propose to her, but feels his devotion to Walter distracts from their relationship.

 The trio tour the rundown Muppet Studios, where Walter sneaks into Kermit the Frog's office.
-There, he overhears oil magnate Tex Richman and his henchmen, Uncle Deadly and Bobo the Bear, intending to buy the Muppet Theatre from Statler and Waldorf.
-The old men state that the Muppets could repurchase the theatre if they raised $10 million before their original contract expires.
-However, in private, Richman reveals he intends to destroy the theatre to drill for oil.
+There, he overhears oil magnate Tex Richman and his henchmen, Uncle Deadly and Bobo the Bear, intending to buy the Muppet Theatre from Statler and Waldorf, who acknowledge that the Muppets could repurchase the theatre if they raised ten million dollars before their original contract expires.
+However, in private, Richman reveals his intent to drill for oil on the theatre's former site.

-Walter informs Gary and Mary, and they visit Kermit in his mansion, who realizes the Muppets would have to reunite and throw a telethon to raise the money.
+Walter informs Gary and Mary and they visit Kermit in his mansion, who realizes the Muppets would have to reunite and throw a telethon to raise the money.
 Though the Muppets have gone their separate ways, Kermit is convinced to reunite them.
 He convinces Fozzie Bear to join in, having been performing in Reno with the Moopets, a tribute band of uncouth Muppet impersonators.
 Gonzo, working as a plumbing magnate, at first refuses to join, but changes his mind.
-Animal attends a celebrity anger management clinic and is sponsored by Jack Black, who refuses to let him play the drums, or even hear the word "drums".
+Animal attends a celebrity anger management clinic sponsored by Jack Black, who refuses to let him play the drums or even hear the mere mention of the instrument.
 The other various Muppets are recruited via "map montage".

 The group travels to Paris to recruit Miss Piggy, who is an editor for Vogue Paris.
-She refuses to return, causing her Moopet equivalent, Miss Poogy, to be hired.
-The Muppets pitch their telethon to several networks and CDE network executive Veronica Martin agrees to air their show if they gain a celebrity host and the Muppets rebuild the theatre.
-Miss Piggy returns and drives off Miss Poogy.
+She refuses to return, resulting in her Moopet equivalent, Miss Poogy, being hired.
+The Muppets pitch their telethon to several networks and CDE network executive Veronica Martin agrees to air their show if they gain a celebrity host and the Muppets rebuild the theatre; Piggy comes around afterwards and drives off Poogy.
 Needing enough acts to fill the telethon's two-hour timeslot, Kermit encourages Walter to find a talent.
 With Gary helping Walter, Mary goes sightseeing alone and eventually returns to Smalltown.